top of page

 The Boy Who Cried Vermouth

 Once upon time in MAGAland, there lived a shepherd boy named Peter who had a pet fox.
-The fox was not important, but it does give us a better chance to identify the boy.
-In fact, the fox won’t be mentioned in the rest of the story.
+Though the fox was famous for altering facts, it was not important.
+But Peter's affiliation with fox got him his shepherd job.
+However, fox won’t be mentioned in the rest of the story.
 This boy had bad habits of drinking too much alcohol, making multiple repeated errors of judgment and saying confusing things to all who would listen.

 Peter did this several times, but each time he had a different excuse and different people were allowed in the chat without permission.
 When he was asked why this happened, he said that it was a mistake, it would never happen again and that it was the fault of the previous ruler.

 One of Peter’s sub-shepherds was blamed for the whole mess and was removed from tending to the flock.
-Later, he was offered an amazing political appointment with tons of perks.
+Later, the Wolf King offered him an amazing political appointment with tons of perks.

 The End.